 On 8 and 9 November 2019 Armin Spök and his team held a stakeholder consultation in Berlin to discuss opportunities and challenges for plant breeders, farmers, food and feed processors, regulators, and researchers to use of genome editing techniques in developing new plant varieties.
 According to a recent ruling of the European Court of Justice plants derived from genome editing are subject to the EU harmonised legislation on genetically modified organisms.
-This ruling is perceived by scientits and plant breeders to be a major hurdle for breeding innovation but welcomed by environmental organisations.
+This ruling is perceived by scientists and plant breeders to be a major hurdle for breeding innovation but welcomed by environmental organisations.

-Armin Spök chaired the two-day consultaion together with Matthias Arlt from the Max Planck Institute of Molecular Plant Physiology.
+Armin Spök chaired the two-day consultation together with Matthias Arlt from the Max Planck Institute of Molecular Plant Physiology.
 The workshop was organised in the context of ELSA GEA project funded by the German Federal Ministry of Education and Research.

 November 7, 2018